Birds of North Carolina:

 Coastal Plain Year-round breeding resident along the coast, with migratory movements.
 Common to locally very common, more numerous along the southern coast; numbers reduced only slightly in winter, such that it is only fairly common and somewhat local in winter on the Outer Banks.
 Breeds on small coastal islands, with other wading birds.
 In Tidewater, mostly rare to uncommon in the warmer months, and can be rare in winter.
 Farther inland, formerly nested at Warwick Mill Bay (Robeson), and might still do so, and nests at Lay's Lake (Columbus).
 At other locales, mainly a rare to uncommon post-breeding visitor, from mid-Jun to late Aug.
 Out-of-season inland records, both at Woodlake (Moore): one on 7 Feb 2000, and one on 13 Mar 2008.
 Peak counts: 1,462, counted in flight to a roost at Browns/Harker Island (Carteret), 31 May 2022.

 Piedmont Post-breeding visitor, essentially only in summer and fall.
 Rare to uncommon along the eastern edge of the region, but generally rare over most of the Piedmont; mainly late Jun to mid-Sep.
 A flock of 12 in flight in Alamance on 16 Apr 2015 was most unusual for the spring season; even more notable in spring was 28 in flight at Lake Twitty (Union) on 28 May 2020, following Tropical Storm Bertha.
-Peak count: 140, Jordan Lake, 14 Aug 1980.
+Peak counts: 140, Jordan Lake, 14 Aug 1980; 114, Jordan Lake, 19 Jul 2024.

 Mountains Post-breeding visitor.
 Rare at low elevations in the southern mountains; very rare in the central and northern mountains and above 2,500 feet; mid-Jun to late Sep.
 Two out-of-season records: 1, Pisgah Forest (Transylvania), 6 Dec 1995; and 1, in flight near Weaverville (Buncombe), 7 Feb 2022.
 Peak count: 7, Brevard (Transylvania), 21-22 Aug 2022.